 2. KaraMD Total Immunity

-KaraMD makes an immunity supplement line called Total immunity.
+KaraMD makes excellent immunity supplements as well.
+One of their products that I have tried is called Total immunity.
 It’s a multi-system immune defense formulation that is meant to strengthen cellular and respiratory health.
 The recommended dose is 3 capsules per day with water.

 Total Immunity’s ingredients are a fairly simple combination of vitamin C, lysine, elderberry, and zinc that will also help your body hold onto important minerals like calcium and iron as well as slow down cold and flu viruses.
 The formulation is Non-GMO, vegan, made with natural ingredients, and is made in the USA.
 KaraMD offers a 90-day 100% satisfaction guarantee if you decide they’re not for you.